jessvanos/test-repo/README.md

 # test-repo

-# Test for R, Git, adn Github intergration
+# Test for R, Git, and Github intergration !